plekopl/Playwright_Automation/README.md

 ### PAGE Object Models

-Create helper class to encapsulate common selectors in one place for ease of repeated use.
+Creates helper class to encapsulate common selectors in one place for ease of repeated use.

 Example - login spec:
 ```